Probing band topology using modulational instability

 We first characterize the short time dynamics of nonlinear Bloch waves using the linear stability analysis.
-We find that although the Bloch waves at high symmetry points of the Brillouin zone are unstable in the presence of weak nonlinearities, they become stable at a critical nonlinearity strength.
-This critical strength coincides with the bifurcation of a nonlinear Dirac cone~\cite{NDC}, where additional symmetry-breaking nonlinear Bloch waves emerge.
-We show that their long wavelength instabilities are sensitive to the band topology.
+The Bloch waves at high symmetry points of the Brillouin zone exhibit a familiar long wavelength instability in the presence of weak nonlinearities, but they become stable at a critical nonlinearity strength.
+This critical strength coincides with the bifurcation of a nonlinear Dirac cone~\cite{NDC}, where additional symmetry-breaking nonlinear Bloch waves emerge and their stability becomes sensitive to the band topology.
 Second, we use numerical simulations to study the modulational instability at longer propagation times.
 For weak nonlinearities the instability remains confined to the initially-excited band.
 Nonlinear wave mixing processes lead to the excitation of all the band's linear modes, imprinting the band's Chern number on the wave field's polarization~\cite{Foesel2017,leaky}.
-Interestingly, the polarization field converges to a quasi-equilibrium state well before the system is able to truly thermalize~\cite{Smerzi,Flach,Hafezi,Wu2019}.
-Thus, the topological properties of the band affect the modulational instability at small and large time and nonlinearity scales.
+Interestingly, the polarization field converges to a quasi-equilibrium state well before the system thermalizes~\cite{Smerzi,Flach,Hafezi,Wu2019}.
+Thus, the topological properties of the band are imprinted on the modulational instability at small and large time and nonlinearity scales.